How People and Healthcare Systems Are Tweeting about COVID-19

 Healthcare Systems Have Been Positive When Tweeting about COVID-19

-- The sentiment for tweets from healthcare systems has a much more positive tone compared to all tweets from the general population.
+- The sentiment for tweets from healthcare systems has a much more positive tone compared to all social media posts from the general population.

 - Healthcare systems seem to create more positive tweets overall.